microsoft/nni/docs/en_US/Compressor/Overview.md

 ```

-The default backward function for quant_weight, quant_input, quant_output is Straight-Through Estimator.
+If you do not customize `QuantGrad`, the default backward is Straight-Through Estimator.